ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

 This calculation is most sensitive to the number of forks per node.
 Database connections are briefly opened at the start of and end of jobs.
 Environments where bursts of many jobs start at once will be most likely to reach the theoretical max number of open database connections.
 The max number of jobs that would be started concurrently can be adjusted by modifying the effective capacity of the instances.
 This can be done with the SYSTEM_TASK_ABS_MEM setting, the capacity adjustment on instances, or with instance groups max jobs or max forks.

-Ascender Settings
+climber Settings
 ~~~~~~~~~~~~~~~~~~~~~
 .. index::
-   pair: settings; Ascender
+   pair: settings; climber
    pair: settings; performance

-Many Ascender settings are available to set via Ascender UI or API.
+Many climber settings are available to set via climber UI or API.
 There are additional settings that are only available as file-based settings.
 Refer to product documentation about where each of these settings can be set.
 This section will focus on why administrators may want to adjust these values.

-Live events in the Ascender UI
+Live events in the climber UI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. index::
    pair: settings; live events